jessdaubner/sqlite-flask-api/README.md

-# Data Engineering Exercise
+# SQLite Flask API
 This repo establishes a relational data model, populates a SQLite database from a sample CSV file and fake data, and builds a REST API using Flask to communicate to the database.

 ## Setup
 ### Clone the project repo
-`git clone git@github.com:jessdaubner/data-engineering-exercise.git`
+`git clone git@github.com:jessdaubner/sqlite-flask-api.git`

 ### Docker
 Download and install [Docker](https://www.docker.com/get-started).
-Build the app locally `docker build -t data-engineering-exercise .`.
+Build the app locally `docker build -t sqlite-flask-api .`.

 ### Postman
 Download and install [Postman](https://www.getpostman.com/apps) which will be used to send API requests to the service for testing.

 ## Running the App
 Run the app, mapping your machine's port 5000 to the container's published port 80.
-`docker run -p 5000:80 data-engineering-exercise`
+`docker run -p 5000:80 sqlite-flask-api`

 It will take a few seconds for the database to populate and the API service to start.
 The app will run on `http://localhost:5000`.